gli58/Coding-Assignment-14/README.md

 3. Open http://localhost:3000 in your browser

-## Docker Setup (For Assignment Submission)
+## Docker Setup

-This is the main part for grading.
 The site needs to run on port 5575 in a Docker container.

 ### Build the Docker Image